bloominstituteoftechnology/ios-git-setup/README.md

 These files will not not be shaded out.
 You can now delete them if you'd like.

-If you also have a `.git` folder in your home directory, this was probably a mistake, and should probably be deleted.
+**Note:** If you also have a `.git` folder in your home directory, this was probably a mistake, and should probably be deleted.
 Reach out to your instructor for assistance.

 ## 6. Drag in the new git configuration files